Quantifying spike train synchrony and directionality: Measures and Applications: SPIKE-Synchronization and SPIKE-Order

 This definition is equivalent to Eq. \ref{Eq:Synfire-Indicator-F1}.
 The only difference is that here the temporal summation over the profile is performed before and not after the spatial summation over spike train pairs.

 The Synfire Indicator quantifies to what degree coinciding spike pairs with correct order prevail over coinciding spike pairs with incorrect order.
-It is normalized between $-1$ and $1$ and the value $1$ corresponds to a perfect synfire chain while the value $-1$ is obtained for a perfectly inverse synfire chain (i.e., one where the last spike train leads and the first spike train follows).
+It is normalized between $-1$ and $1$ and the value $1$ corresponds to a perfect synfire pattern while the value $-1$ is obtained for a perfectly inverse synfire pattern (i.e., one where the last spike train leads and the first spike train follows).
 It thus becomes clear that this quantity is a function of the spike train order (which can be denoted as $\varphi(n)$) and that maximizing the Synfire Indicator $F_\varphi$ (starting from the initial (\textbf{u}nsorted) order of the spike trains $\varphi_\textbf{u}$) finds the sorting of the spike trains from leader to follower such that the \textbf{s}orted set $\varphi_\textbf{s}$ comes as close as possible to a perfect synfire pattern \cite{Kreuz17}:

+In \cite{Kreuz17} the sorting is performed using simulated annealing with switching any two spike train as the elementary operation and the Synfire Indicator as the cost function to be maximized.
 Unlike the unsorted Synfire Indicator $F_{\varphi_u} = F_u$, the optimized Synfire Indicator $F_s$ can only attain values between $0$ and $1$ (for any negative value simply inverting the spike train order makes it positive, and that is even before the actual optimizing).
 However, from Eq. \ref{Eq:Spike-Train-Order-E-Spike-1} it follows that for any given dataset $F$ can never be higher than the SPIKE-Synchronization $C$ (Eq. \ref{Eq:SPIKE-Synchronization-C}).
-The maximum value $F = 1$ is only attained when the spike train set can be sorted into a perfect synfire chain.
+The maximum value $F = 1$ is only attained when the spike train set can be sorted into a perfect synfire pattern.

 As can be appreciated in Fig. \ref{Fig6-Spike-Train-Order}, according to its two alternative definitions, the maximization of the Synfire Indicator is expressed in both the normalized sum of the upper right half of the pairwise cumulative Spike Train Order matrix (Eq. \ref{Eq:Synfire-Indicator-F2}, Fig. \ref{Fig6-Spike-Train-Order}C) and in the average value of the Spike Train Order profile (Eq. \ref{Eq:Synfire-Indicator-F1}, Fig. \ref{Fig6-Spike-Train-Order}D).
 Along with this, the spike trains (Fig. \ref{Fig6-Spike-Train-Order}E) are now sorted such that the first spike trains have predominantly high values (red) and the last spike trains predominantly low values (blue) of the SPIKE-Order.